 Looking at their histories and how they began their journey in the canine world is important to gain a better understanding of them both.

 The Rottweiler is one of the oldest recorded breeds, descending from Mastiffs dating back to the Roman Empire.
-During the Roman’s Invasion of Europe, the lack of refrigeration meant that the soldiers had to take live animals with them on their quest, and the Rottweiler was used to herd the cattle and ensure their protection from robbers and wild animals alike.
+During the Roman Invasion of Europe, the lack of refrigeration meant that the soldiers had to take live animals with them on their quest, and the Rottweiler was used to herd the cattle and ensure their protection from robbers and wild animals alike.

-Rottweil is where he earned his name as Rottweiler Metzgerhund, which in English translates to “Rottweil Butcher Dog”, note that this is because he assisted the local butchers, as opposed to being a ferocious killing machine who butchered towns.
-A somewhat important difference!
+Rottweil is where he earned his nickname, Rottweiler Metzgerhund, which in English translates to “Rottweil Butcher Dog.”
+Note that this is because he assisted the local butchers, as opposed to being a ferocious killing machine who butchered towns.
+A somewhat important difference to be aware of.

-When the need to protect cattle ended due to the use of cattle cars, he found new employment as a Police dog, and other protection services, as well as being used for his sheer power in shifting large heavy objects on farms and power stations.
+When the need to protect cattle ended due to the use of cattle cars, he found new employment as a police dog and other protection services, as well as being used for his sheer power in shifting large, heavy objects on farms and power stations.

 The differences in appearance between the two breeds are probably the most significant.
-The Doberman is slightly taller and more slender in appearance, being up to 28 inches, compared to the Rottweiler who is up to 27 inches and stockier.
+The Doberman is slightly taller and more slender in appearance, being up to 28 inches, compared to the Rottweiler, who is up to 27 inches and stockier.

-You may have also seen photos or descriptions of a ‘white’ Doberman, however, this is actually an Albino dog, or a genetic mutation, rather than a color itself.
-The rust coloring on both the breeds is usually placed above the eyebrows, the snout, chest and legs.
-Both the breeds have a short coat, but the Doberman’s coat is smoother.
+You may have also seen photos or descriptions of a ‘white’ Doberman; however, this is actually an albino dog or a genetic mutation rather than a color itself.
+The rust coloring on both breeds is usually placed above the eyebrows, snout, chest, and legs.
+Both breeds have short coats, but the Doberman’s coat is smoother.

 The other difference in their appearance is that typically the Doberman has thinner and pointier ears that stand up due to ear cropping practices.
-Typically, the Rottweiler isn’t subject to this procedure and therefore he has drop ears that are larger.
+Typically, the Rottweiler isn’t subject to this procedure, and therefore he has drop ears that are larger.
 The practice of ear cropping is subject to much controversy.